luxysiv/Cloudflare-Gateway-Pihole/README.md

 ```
 >> Remember to set up Cloudflare Workers triggers.

-### How to set up using Termux
+### How to set up using Termux?
 ---

-To use this tool on Termux, follow the steps below.
+To use this tool on the **GOAT** [Termux](https://github.com/termux/termux-app/releases/latest), follow the steps below.
 If you are already familiar with setting up Python and the basics, you can skip this section.

 #### Method 1: